Skip to main content

 Frontier Town has tent, RV and trailer, and equestrian camping.
 The campground also features a seasonal day-use area with a pavilion, playgrounds, electric vehicle charging stations and a comfort station, as well as pedestrian trails, facilities and picnic/fireplace areas that are ADA-compliant.

-Forty five tent camping sites, including three group-camping sites, are near two shower buildings.
+45 tent camping sites, including three group-camping sites, are near two shower buildings.
 Each tent site has parking for two vehicles, a fireplace, and 12-by-12-foot tent pad.
 Tent sites are not serviced by electrical power.

-Thirteen RV and trailer camping sites include electrical hookups, fireplaces, and conveniently located water spigots.
+13 RV and trailer camping sites include electrical hookups, fireplaces, and conveniently located water spigots.
 There is one shower building in this area.

 Horseback Riding

-Thirty three equestrian camping sites each have an electrical hookup, hibachi-style grill, two tie stall, and water spigots within 250 feet of the campsite.
+33 equestrian camping sites each have an electrical hookup, hibachi-style grill, two tie stall, and water spigots within 250 feet of the campsite.

-Thirteen horse tie stalls are located next to the camping pads with a capacity to hold up to five horses, and one stud stall provides the capacity for up to 66 horses.
+13 horse tie stalls are located next to the camping pads with a capacity to hold up to five horses, and one stud stall provides the capacity for up to 66 horses.
 Several trails for horseback riding are near, or on, the property.

 Hiking

-Enjoy a network of campground trails which take visitors to lovely views for exploration and photography.
-With or without horses.
+Enjoy a network of campground trails which take visitors to lovely views for exploration and photography, with or without horses.

 There are two outlooks along the Schroon River which feature an oxbow wetland.